 Munnsjenk is the al fresco restaurant situated in the backyard of one of Oslo’s greatest bars.
-Himkok cocktail bar just made it onto the list of the World’s 50 Best Bars 2016.
+Himkok cocktail bar just made it onto the prestigious World’s 50 Best Bars list (2016).
 Their exact ranking won’t be revealed until October 6th, but just to make it to the top 50 is a huge achievement!
 Also this year, their bartender Antonio Naranjo Nevares won the World Class Nordic Final as Norway’s best bartender.
-I featured Munnsjenk in my guide to restaurants in Oslo that are open all summer, but Himkok will actually keep Munnsjenk open as long as the weather allows.
-It could be late September or early October – only Zeus, Thor, Chaac and their kind know for sure.

 The menu at Munnsjenk features a daily brunch platter, a sandwich and a selection of snacks and desserts.
 All dishes can be made vegetarian and all desserts are both gluten and sugar-free.
 Munnsjenk calls it Scandinavian soul food, which may or may not be a very precise description.
 Sure there are elements of both Scandinavian food and the South-American cuisine, but to me, it seemed like a mix of many cuisines.
 We got fried lotus root chips, guacamole, meatball sandwiches and chipotle sauce, but also slow-braised oxtails and crispy broccolis.